victorrentea/intellij-tips/README.md

 - Refactor: **Split Variable** to keep semantic sharp

 ### Classes
-- Refactor: **Extract Delegate** in a lower-level service or in a deeper structure
+- Refactor: **Extract Delegate**
+  - in a lower-level service or
+  - in a deeper structure (ie. deeper Domain Model)
 - Refactor: **Extract / Inline Interface**

 ### Inspections (see BooleanLogic.java)